devcontainers/spec/docs/specs/features-user-env-variables.md

-# User env variables for Features
+# User Env Variables for Features

 This has now been implemented:
 * Discussion issue: https://github.com/devcontainers/spec/issues/91